riipandi/next-start/README.md

 #### Cloudflare Deployment

 You need to add `NODE_VERSION` with value `20.18.0` or greater than version 20 on the environment variables setting.
-Visit [Cloudflare pages docs](https://developers.cloudflare.com/pages/platform/build-configuration/) for more information.
+Visit [Cloudflare pages docs][cf-pages] for more information.

 For the preview branch: